Folk costume: British Isles

-English country clothing feature smock-frock, shawls, and English clogs.
-In Northern England, traditional clothes include the maud and flat cap.
-In the northeast, traditional attire includes the rapper dance dress and Northumberland kilts and tartan.
-In Southern England, traditional attire includes the smock-frock.
 In Cornwall, traditional items include the sou'wester hat, fisherman's smock, gansey, bal-maiden clothing, and Cornish kilts and tartans.

-Traditional attire in Ireland includes the aran sweater, Irish walking hat, flat cap, grandfather shirt, Galway shawl, brogue, and costumes used in Irish stepdance.
+In Ireland, traditional attire includes the aran sweater, Irish walking hat, flat cap, grandfather shirt, Galway shawl, brogue, and costumes used in Irish stepdance.
 In Northern Ireland, traditional dress is similar to the rest of Ireland.

 In Scotland, Highland dress includes the kilt or trews, tam o'shanter or Balmoral bonnet, doublet, Aboyne dress, and brogues or ghillies.
 In the Scottish Lowlands, dress includes the maud and blue bonnet.